 Today we all have a higher exposure to pollution, processed foods, sedentary lifestyles, and all kinds of other inflammatory triggers present in modern day life.
 That means that some people should consider supplementing to improve their connective tissues.
 People with chronic conditions or injuries might be able to set their body straight by including a supplement as well.
 Eating the right things it’s always the best choice to set yourself up for success, but sometimes you just need some other support so talk to your healthcare provider about these!

 Resync checks every one of these boxes.
-Natural nitric oxide precursors & hydrolyzed collagen peptides combined with hyaluronic acid and your recommended daily value of the antioxidant vitamin C ensures that no other supplement supports your connective tissue and cardiovascular health better than Resync.
+Natural nitric oxide precursors & hydrolyzed collagen peptides combined with synergistic ingredients like vitamin C, Copper and Glucosamine ensures that no other connective tissue supplement supports your connective tissue and cardiovascular health better than Resync.

 These natural peptides are optimized for digestibility and can support the health of your gut, skin, muscles, joints, other connective tissue, and even your hair and nails.
 A proprietary blend of natural nitric oxide precursors provides antioxidants, phytochemicals, and nitrates help boost the effectiveness of this collagen blend.